pkmklong/pkmklong.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

 Hi!
-I'm Patrick, a curiosity-driven data scientist with a background in machine learning, life science research, and biomedical commercialization.
-I received my PhD in neuroscience from the University of Vermont, and completed postdoctoral training at Harvard University and the University of Michigan.
-In my current role, I collaborate with various healthcare stakeholders (pharma, providers, patients, universities) to develop custom machine learning solutions, such as diagnostic algorithms to expedite the identification of rare diseases.
-My passion is to use data-driven insights to make healthcare more accessible and beneficial for all.
+My name is Patrick, and I'm a data scientist with a passion for machine learning, life science research, and biomedical commercialization.
+I received my PhD in neuroscience from the University of Vermont and did postdoctoral work at Harvard and the University of Michigan.
+In my current role, I work with a variety of healthcare stakeholders (pharma, providers, patients, and universities) to create custom machine learning solutions, such as diagnostic algorithms that help to identify rare diseases.
+My goal is to use data-driven insights to make healthcare more accessible and beneficial to everyone.

 ## Research Interests 🌱